-Attaining Colorado Residency
+Obtaining Colorado Residency

 Applicants residing in another state who are admitted to the program will pay out-of-state tuition rates until establishing residency in Colorado.
-For information about residency classification, basic requirements for residency, and residency forms, please visit the Financial Aid website under Costs and Financing.
+For information about residency classification, basic requirements for residency, and residency forms, please visit the Residency page on the Registrar's website.